Spontaneous mass generation and chiral symmetry breaking in a lattice Nambu-Jona-Lasinio model: Introduction

 Our model can be interpreted also as a model in condensed matter physics.
 As is well known, the staggered lattice fermion model is equivalent to the fermion model having $\pi$ flux \cite{LiebFlux,LN,MN} for all the unit plaquettes.\footnote{See, e.g., \cite{Koma5}.} Besides, the strong four-fermion (Coulomb) interaction induces a charge density wave and the particle-hole symmetry at the half-filling is spontaneously broken in the infinite-volume limit.
 This is nothing but Mott transition, i.e., a metal-insulator transition.
 Unfortunately, we cannot prove the existence of the mass gap above the ground states, i.e., the change of the massless fermions to the massive ones.
 In passing, the charge density operator corresponds to the mass term of the fermion Hamiltonian in QCD.

+{In the case of the weak coupling regime, one can treat the four-fermion interactions as a perturbation for the free fermion Hamiltonian.
+Clearly, the unperturbed ground state is given by the unique Dirac sea.
+Let us require that the perturbative series is convergent with a convergence radius.
+Then, the uniqueness of the ground state implies that the expectation value of the order parameter is order by order vanishing.
+Therefore, a non-vanishing result can be found only outside the convergence radius.}

-In order to take the continuum limit of our model, we recall a standard procedure which relies on the critical behaviour of the phase transition.
+In order to take the continuum limit of our model, we recall a standard procedure which relies on the critical behavior of the phase transition.
 To use this procedure, we require that the mass which is determined by the two-point correlation approaches to zero when the coupling constant $g$ of the four-fermion interaction approaches to the critical value $g_c$ in the Mott order phase.
-Under this assumption, we vary the distance scale in the two-point correlation so that the mass times the length scale is kept to a non-vanishing finite value as $g\rightarrow g_c$.
-Since there exists a weak$^\ast$-limit for any sequence of states, one can construct the continuum limit by this procedure.
-However, a reader might think that there is no such a continuum limit because Nambu-Jona-Lasino model is well known to be unrenormalizable.
+Clearly, this mass is conceptually different from the expectation value {of the mass observable} in the above explanation of the mass generation for {fermions}.
+Under this assumption, we vary the distance scale in the two-point correlation so that the mass times the length scale is kept to a non-vanishing finite value as $g\rightarrow g_c$. {In addition, we may have to also control the mass parameter $m$ so that the expectation value {of the mass observable} is nonvanishing in the continuum limit.\footnote{{It is very hard to justify these assumptions about the continuum limit.
+In fact, that is not the aim of the present paper.}}} Since there exists a weak$^\ast$-limit for any sequence of states, one can construct the continuum limit by this procedure.
+However, a reader might think that there is no such a continuum limit because Nambu--Jona-Lasinio model is well known to be unrenormalizable.
 Of course, the state so obtained may be an undesirable one, e.g., showing non-interacting fermions.
-But, if we can obtain a continuum limit even in this trivial case for the interaction, then the chiral symmetry of the fermions is broken in the sense of the mass generation for the usual Dirac fermions.
+But, if we can obtain a continuum limit even in this trivial case for the interaction, then the chiral symmetry of the fermions is broken in the sense of the mass generation for the usual Dirac fermions. {In this trivial case, a reader might ask a question: What symmetry is spontaneously broken?
+As mentioned above, the interaction induces a long-range order of a charge density wave with the spontaneous breakdown of the particle-hole symmetry.
+Since the charge density operator corresponds to the mass operator of {the fermions}, the long-range order of the charge density wave induces a non-trivial change for the expectation value of the mass operator of {the fermions}.
+Although the interaction becomes trivial in the continuum limit, the change remains non-zero in the limit by the above assumption.
+Namely, it appears as the mass generation for the {fermions}.
+Therefore, the chiral symmetry is broken in the continuum limit, although the particle-hole symmetry is no longer visible in the limit. }

 We should also remark some numerical studies for both of quantum chromodynamics and condensed matter physics as follows.

 As is well known, there have been done many numerical simulations of lattice QCD even restricted to the present subject.
 Among them, let us focus on a recent study \cite{Aoki} whose results are closely related to ours.
 They studied two-flavor QCD, and concluded that the signal of chiral susceptibility is dominated by the axial U(1) breaking effect rather than that of ${\rm SU(2)}_L\times {\rm SU(2)}_R$ at high temperatures.